parmar-prashant/csv-parser/README.md

-# The Big Phone Store - Interview Project
+# The Big Phone Store - Backend Test Project

 This project is developed using PHP 8.3 with no external libraries.